 This is a short form for "Canadian dollars".
 Although the outcomes have exposure to foreign securities, all returns in the report reflect Canadian dollar-based returns.
 Foreign holdings will be impacted by movements in foreign currencies which may impact investment returns.
 This impact can be reduced by currency hedging strategies.
 The global equity exposure does not hedge currency exposure, but the global bond exposure may use hedging.
-The degree to which global bond exposure is hedged back to the Canadian dollar may vary and will reflect the currency hedging strategy of the external manager.
+The degree to which global bond exposure is hedged back to the Canadian dollar may vary and will reflect the currency hedging strateging strateging.